uiuc-ae-computing/uiuc-ae-computing.github.io/docs/python-setup.md

 Some of steps are based on the [Visual Studio Code Python tutorial](https://code.visualstudio.com/docs/python/python-tutorial).

-## Set Up a Python Programming Environment

-### Install Anaconda and a Python interpreter
+## Install Miniconda and a Python interpreter

 We suggest installing a Python interpreter through Anaconda, since Anaconda includes Conda (which we suggest using for package management) and a Python interpreter.